-Ecuador, Myanmar, Japan, Tonga, Vanuatu, Guatemala, and the Philippines
+Ecuador, Myanmar, Japan, Tonga, Vanuatu, Guatemala, & the Philippines

 What do these countries have in common?